bank8426/calendly-clone-next/README.md

 - React - JavaScript library
 - TypeScript - JavaScript superset for type safety
 - Tailwind CSS v4 - CSS framework
-- Clerk - Authentication middleware, pre-built UI components for user authentication and themes
+- Clerk - Authentication middleware, pre-built UI components for user authentication, and themes
-- Neon - PostgresSQL database cloud service
+- Neon - PostgreSQL database cloud service
 - Drizzle - ORM for SQL databases
 - Vercel - Cloud platform to host this project
-- Shadcn UI - components library that provides pre-built UI components code and let you customize it.
-In this project we use it for Button, Card, Form, Input, Textarea, Switch, AlertDialog, Sonner (Toast but different name), Select
+- Shadcn UI - a components library that provides pre-built UI components code and lets you customize it.
+In this project, we use it for Button, Card, Form, Input, Textarea, Switch, AlertDialog, Sonner (Toast but different name), Select
 - Lucide React - Icon library for React
-- tw-animate-css - Collection of utilities classes for Tailwind CSS animations
+- tw-animate-css - Collection of utility classes for Tailwind CSS animations
 - react-hook-form - Custom React hook for form validation, form state management, and form submission
 - Zod v4 - Schema-based validation and data parsing
-- @hookform/resolvers - Form validation resolver when using external validation library like `zod` in this project
+- @hookform/resolvers - Form validation resolver when using an external validation library like `zod` in this project
 - react-loading-indicators - Collection of React components for displaying loading state
 - googleapis - Google APIs Node.js Client library to access Google Calendar APIs
 - date-fns - Utility functions library for `Date` in JavaScript